 Nominations for 2020 Champion Trees is now open!
 You can email your nomination form (PDF) to firstname.lastname@example.org.
 All nominations must be submitted by July 31, 2020.

 Ann Arbor's Champion Tree program identifies and catalogs the largest tree of each species within the city.
-The program was created in 1995 to both, highlight and recognize these amazing trees, and to increase awareness of and appreciation for all the trees that help make Ann Arbor "Tree Town."
+The program was created in 1995 to highlight and recognize these amazing trees and increase awareness and appreciation for outstanding trees that help make Ann Arbor "Tree Town."

-Champion Tree Map; the map provides the species, size, location and the environmental, social and economic benefits of each tree.
+Champion Tree Map, which provides the species, size, location and the environmental, social and economic benefits of each tree.

 How is a tree determined to be a champion?

 Champion tree status is determined based on a point system calculated using the following formula:

 Circumference (in.)+Height (ft.)+1/4 Crown Spread (ft.)= Total Points

 The tree with the highest point total becomes the champion for that species.